 - Whether your child is provided services by paraprofessionals and, if so, their qualifications.

-If you have questions about our school’s report card, would like to become involved in school improvement activities, or would like to request information about the qualifications of your child’s classroom teacher, please contact me.
+If you have questions about our school’s report card, would like to become involved in school improvement activities, or would like to request information about the qualifications of your child’s classroom teacher, please contact us.

 Dr. Midge Connolly, Superintendent